patrickrst/nixu-challenge-2019/report/challenges_generated.md

 From there, we can assume that the data in encoded in the numbers in the domain name.
-Looking up on the web, we can find a DNS tunnel named dnscat2 that seems to be the one in use.
+Looking up on the web, we can find a DNS tunnel named dnscat2 that seems to be the one in use [@dnscat2][@dnscat_writeup].
 We export the DNS queries from Wireshark to a text file, keep only the domain name and strip the `malicious.pw` ending.
 By converting the series of number to ASCII, we can find a session in a UNIX shell and a file named `flag.png`, which seems to have also been transfered in the same DNS tunnel session.
 Indeed, we can also find the header of a PNG file, starting with `89 50 4E 47`.
 Using a Python script and the library `dpkt`, we parse the network capture and keep only the data from the DNS queries that contains `PNG` to the end of the image, the packet containing `IEND`.
 We also need to strip a few bytes that are used by the dnscat2 protocol.
 Writing the image bytes to a file results in a valid PNG (after a few tries) which contains the flag `NIXU{just_another_tunneling_technique}`.

 fridge 2.0
 ----------